AnthonyChuah/ChineseChess/readme.md

 Chinese Chess (also known as Elephant Chess) is a game similar to chess.
 The objective is to place your opponent's general in checkmate.
 The rules are written here: http://www.chessvariants.com/xiangqi.html

+## Compilation

+This builds only on a Linux machine with SDL2, SDL2_image, and SDL2_ttf libraries installed.
+To install those libraries:

+* sudo apt-get install libsdl2-dev
+* sudo apt-get install libsdl2-image-dev
+* sudo apt-get install libsdl2-ttf-dev

+With those installed, type 'make' at the top-level directory of the repo to create an executable 'game'.

+Execute with './game gui' and the game will launch.

 ## Board Layout

 Black pieces, signified by underscores around the unit letter, e.g. \_R\_ for the Black ChaRiot.